google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/web-push-protocol.md

 push service is.
 We can make a request in the right format and expect a push message to be sent.
 The downside of this is that developers could conceivably send messages to a push service that isn't trustworthy.
-By encrypting the payload, a push service can't read the data thats sent.
+By encrypting the payload, a push service can't read the data that's sent.
 Only the browser can decrypt the information.
 This protects the user's data.